Summers are the best. Everything grows. Everything flourishes. Everything is beautiful.

 Wire all lights.

-the bottom.
+Run the lights into the sphere through the bottom.
 I just looked for an opening that was large enough for my hand to fit.
 I did gently push a few of the strands apart so there was a little more room.

-Starting at the top, attach one light at a time with a twist of the wire to the
+Starting at the top, attach one light at a time with a twist of the wire to the inside of the grapevine.
+Randomly space the lights.
+It is OK if the lights poke out.

 Wire all lights to the grapevine.